yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 * Updated default storage type in values.yaml from `fs` to `db`.
 The new default option does not require additional configuration to work.
 * Used /live path for liveliness probe and /ready path for readiness probe.
 * Moved the database related variables in the values.yaml outside the section related to the storage of the assets inside enterprise portal.
-* Updated: Set Dashboard URL in Portal using service discovery.
+* Updated seting Dashboard URL in Portal using service discovery.
 * User can provide developer portal configurations via secret `useSecretName` instead of `global.secrets.useSecretName`.
 This is to make it easier to manage portal and dashboard configuration separately.
 ##### Removed
 * Removed field `global.bootstrap.devPortal`.
 You can now set both `global.components.bootstrap` and `tyk-bootstrap.bootstrap.devPortal` to true to enable portal bootstrapping.